1992 European Community Championships

 The 1992 European Community Championships was a men's tennis tournament played on indoor carpet courts at the Sportpaleis Antwerp in Antwerp in Belgium and was part of the World Series (Designated Week) of the 1992 ATP Tour.
-It was the 11th edition of the tournament and was held from 9 November through 15 November 1992.
+It was the 11th edition of the tournament, the first on the ATP Tour, and was held from 9 November through 15 November 1992.
 Sixth-seeded Richard Krajicek, who entered the main draw on a wildcard, won the singles title.